Bigbang (Norwegian band): History

 Drummer Olaf Olsen was absent from the band from May 2000 until he returned in May 2001.
 During this time, drums were played by Karim Sayed.
 In March 2002, BigBang released Frontside Rock'n'Roll.
 The album features the song "Frontside Rock'n'Roll", which Øystein Greni dedicated to two skaters he knew that had died in their youth.
 The title refers to a skateboarding trick requiring a high level of proficiency.
 The release was followed by a U.S. tour spanning five weeks.

 The live album Radio Radio TV Sleep was released in August 2003.
 A double CD with half acoustic material, the album's title refers to a cheatcode often found on Norwegian hotel room TV remote controls to access pay-television.

 National network NRK taped a documentary over these live sessions, which climax is a performance of "Girl in Oslo" featuring five drummers, one of whom being Thor S. Greni.

 In 2004 bassist Eilertsen departed from the band in order to focus on the group The National Bank, and former bassist Erik Tresselt returned to the band.
 With the April 2005 release of Poetic Terrorism, the band again utilised their own independent label Grand Sport in Norway, maintaining the role of Warner Music was for international and not domestic use.

 Shortly after the release of the 2005 EP, Erik Tresselt left the band for the second time, and was replaced by Jarle Bernhoft, a former guitarist and vocalist of the Norwegian punk rock band Span.
 Bernhoft performed only one concert in Norway with the band.
 On the 2006 acoustic tour, former bassist and keyboardist Nikolai Eilertsen joined the band.
 During the concerts of this summer, Lasse Weeden played the bass.

 Following their March 2007 album, Too Much Yang (2007), the band moved to Los Angeles, California in September 2007.
 Having employed several bassists during the year, Eilertsen did not wish to move to the U.S., and the role was filled by Lasse Weeden.
-The 2008 album From Acid to Zen was their American debut release, which received complementary reviews from among others David Fricke of Rolling Stones who selected the album as his "Fricke's Pick" and compared it to "a shotgun buffet".
+The 2008 album From Acid to Zen was their American debut release, which received complementary reviews from among others David Fricke of Rolling Stone who selected the album as his "Fricke's Pick" and compared it to "a shotgun buffet".